-11.2 Conditional settings, options and requirements
+12.2 Conditional settings, options and requirements

-Remember, in your conanfile.py you also have access to the options of your dependencies, and you can use them to:
+Remember, in your conanfile.py you can use the value of your options to:

-- · Add requirements dynamically - Change values of options
+- Add requirements dynamically

+- · Change values of other options

+- · Assign values to options of your requirements

-The configure method might be used to hardcode dependencies options values.
+The configure() method might be used to hardcode values for options of the requirements.
 It is strongly discouraged to use it to change the settings values.
 Please remember that settings are a configuration input, so it doesn't make sense to modify it in the recipes.

-Also, for options, a more flexible solution is to define dependencies options values in the default\options, not in the configure() method, as this would allow to override them.
-Hardcoding them in the configure() method won't allow that and thus won't easily allow conflict resolution.
+Also, for options, a more flexible solution is to define dependencies options values in the default\options, not in the configure() method.
+Setting the values in configure() won't allow to override them and it will make really hard (even impossible) to resolve some conflicts.
 Use it only when it is absolutely necessary that the package dependencies use those options.